-Dave arrives December 1st and we have a North Pole welcome breakfast complete with small gifts for the kids (complete overkill), personalized letters, special holiday tableware, and streamers!
-Some past breakfast have included: hot cocoa with candy cane stir sticks, powdered donut snowmen, holiday shaped pancakes, holiday themed cereal or Pop-Tarts, basically all the food I never let my kids eat!
+When Dave arrives we have a North Pole welcome breakfast complete with small gifts for the kids (complete overkill), personalized letters, special holiday tableware, and streamers!
+Some past breakfasts have included: hot cocoa with candy cane stir sticks, powdered donut snowmen, holiday shaped pancakes, holiday themed cereal or Pop-Tarts, basically all the food I never let my kids eat!
 If you need ideas for your own breakfast, just type in “North Pole Breakfast Ideas” on Pinterest.
 There are so many creative people out there, it’s nice to know I’m not alone in my craziness.

 On to the Elf on the Shelf Road Trip ideas.
-If you find yourself traveling for the holidays, here are some easy ideas for an elf on the go.
+If you find yourself traveling for the holidays, and need some easy Elf on the Shelf ideas, we have you covered.

 25 Ideas for an Elf on the Shelf Road Trip